-If you would like an interview or comment, please message me here and I will get back to you promptly.
+For commissions or comment, please use my contact page here, and I will get back to you promptly.

 - September 2014.
 Evening Standard, “You snooze, you lose: how to pimp your sleep” – A short interview on polyphasic sleeping.